 HostworX shall provide the Account Holder with a Bulk email service in accordance with the Account Holder's choices as requested.

 The account Holder will ensure that all subscriptions on the maillist are verified subscriptions, and dirty lists will result in possible blacklisting of ip addresses and will result in suspension and possible termination of such maillists.

 HostworX shall assume NO responsibility for the failure of any mail delivery or the loss of any mail.

-Compliance of the ECT Act, POPI Act and any other acts regarding Commercial mail must be abided to.
-Any contravention of the ECT Act/POPI Act leading to legal action due to the breach will be for the maillist owners responsibility.
+Compliance of the GSPR / CAN SPAM ACT / ECT Act, POPI Act and any other international laws regarding Commercial email must be abided to.
+Any contravention of the EU GDPR / US CAN SPAM ACT / ECT Act/POPI Act and other international anto spam laws leading to legal action due to the breach will be for the maillist owners responsibility.

 The Account Holder indemnifies and holds HostworX , its employees, agents, dealers and/or distributors harmless against all losses, injury, damage, penalties and/or Claims of whatsoever nature and howsoever arising from or in connection with the Bulk email service.

 By using our bulk mailing system, we automatically accept that you have agreed to be bound by these terms and conditions listed herein.

 Internet Services shall not be used in connection with any criminal, civil or administrative violation of any applicable local, provincial, national or international law, treaty, court orders, ordinance, regulation or administrative rules.

 Spam/E-mail abuse is prohibited using Internet Services.
 Spam/E-mail abuse shall include, but are not limited to, the following activities:0

 sending multiple unsolicited electronic mail messages or "mail-bombing" to one or more recipient;